 Direct Drive Starter Motor DD

-Direct drive the most common and older types of starter motor available out there. it comes with different applications and construction design but it’s solenoid operated unit.
+Direct drive is the most common and older type of starter motor available out there. it comes with different applications and construction designs but it’s a solenoid-operated unit.
 Well, its working remains plain like other types.

 The solenoid is energized by the car battery when the ignition switch or key is pressed.
 This pushes the plunger to shift the lever that directs the pinion gear.
-The pinion gear which then meshes with the engine flywheel.
-So, as the starter motor spin, the flywheel spin along which then begin the engine combustion to run on its own.
+The pinion gear then meshes with the engine flywheel.
+So, as the starter motor spin, the flywheel spins along, which then causes the engine’s combustion to run on its own.

-The permanent magnet gear reduction is designed to offer less weight, easy construction and less heat generation.
+The permanent magnet gear reduction is designed to offer less weight, easy construction, and less heat generation.
 It features four to six magnet field assemblies rather than field coil starters.
-It has three terminals on the 12V solenoid, and also heavy-duty making to require less current.
+It has three terminals on the 12V solenoid and is also heavy-duty, making it require less current.
 Because there are no field coils, the commutator and brushes transfer current directly to the armature.

 Permanent Magnet Direct Drive PMDD